-Happy birthday to Colo: Oldest gorilla in US turns 60
+Happy birthday to Colo: Oldest gorilla in US turns 60 (Update)

 She is a mother of three, grandmother of 16, great-grandmother of 12 and great-great-grandmother of three.
 She recently had surgery to remove a malignant tumor, but doctors say she's doing well.

-She's Colo, the nation's oldest living gorilla, and she's turning 60 on Thursday at the Columbus Zoo.
+She's Colo, the nation's oldest living gorilla, and she turned 60 on Thursday at the Columbus Zoo and Aquarium.

 Colo was the first gorilla in the world born in a zoo and has surpassed the usual life expectancy of captive gorillas by two decades.
 Her longevity is putting a spotlight on the medical care, nutrition and up-to-date therapeutic techniques that are helping lengthen zoo animals' lives.